open-simh/.github/docs/simdocs/simh_doc.md

 ### Command arguments

-Token \"%0\" expands to the command file name.
+Token "%0" expands to the command file name.

-Token %n (n being a single digit) expands to the n\'th argument
+Token %n (n being a single digit) expands to the n'th argument

-Token %\* expands to the whole set of arguments (%1 \... %9)
+Token %\* expands to the whole set of arguments (%1 ... %9)

-The input sequence \"%%\" represents a literal \"%\".
+The input sequence "%%" represents a literal "%".
 All other character combinations are rendered literally.

 Omitted parameters result in null-string substitutions.

-Tokens preceeded and followed by % characters are expanded as environment variables, and if an environment variable isn\'t found then it can be one of the available Build-In variables.
+Tokens preceeded and followed by % characters are expanded as environment variables, and if an environment variable isn't found then it can be one of the available Build-In variables.

 #### DO command argument manipulation